Sony PVM-4300

-The Sony Trinitron PVM-4300, also known as the KX-45ED1, is a cathode-ray tube (CRT) monitor released by Sony in 1989.
+The Sony Trinitron KX-45ED1, also known as the PVM-4300, is a cathode-ray tube (CRT) monitor released by Sony in 1989.
 It is the largest CRT monitor ever manufactured, with a 43 in diagonal display and a weight of around 200 kg.
 Development of the display was finished in September 1987; it was put on sale in Japan in April 1989 and in the United States in 1990.

 When documentary evidence of the monitor declined following its release, the monitor became famous among CRT enthusiasts.
 In 2022, the only known extant unit was rediscovered in Osaka, Japan and acquired by the YouTuber and CRT enthusiast ShankMods.

 History

 Development

 In the late 1980s, Sony began developing a 43-inch display tube, which was finished in September 1987.
 The PVM-4300 was unveiled in a 1988 issue of the Japanese DIGIC magazine and in American tech publications, with no official release date given.

 Jim Palumbo, president of Sony's Consumer Display Products Co., said that the PVM-4300 was a "positioning statement" with potential to become a standard part of Sony's CRT catalog, even if not many were sold.
 Workers assembled the monitors by hand.